kyma-project/kyma/components/function-controller/README.md

 ### Deploy the controller

-To deploy the Function Controller to the `serverless-system` Namespace run
+To deploy the Function Controller to the `serverless-system` Namespace, run:

 ```bash
 make deploy